neuropoly/intranet.neuro.polymtl.ca/_sources/data/git-datasets.md

 ### Add extra devices

 Like with Github, you can authorize any number of secondary devices.
-Assuming you already have authorization on `romane` and want to authorize yourself on `joplin`, here is the procedure:
+Assuming you already have authorization on your computer and want to authorize yourself on `joplin`, here is the procedure:

-* Log on to `joplin` and create a new ssh key with `ssh-keygen`.
-Once this is done, the public part of the new ssh key can be found in the file `~/.ssh/id_*.pub`.
+* Log on to `joplin` via ssh :
-* In a new terminal, log on to `romane` and run `ssh git@data.neuro.polymtl.ca keys add @joplin`.
+	* If you already have a ssh key, you can get it by looking into `/.ssh/`: the key will either be `id_rsa.pub` or `id_ed25519.pub`.
+You can display it by doing: `more ~/.ssh/id_*.pub`.
+Now that you have the public key, copy it.
+ 	* If you don't have a public key, generate it by running `ssh-keygen`.
+Then copy it using the explanation above.
+* In a terminal on your computer (either at NeuroPoly or on a VPN):
+	* Check if you have access to git annex by doing: `ssh git@data.neuro.polymtl.ca info`
+	* Then, from here, you can add the public key you copied from `joplin` by doing : `ssh git@data.neuro.polymtl.ca keys add @joplin` (this will create a new point of access to git annex with your account called 'joplin').
 This asks for the public part of the new ssh key created on `joplin`.
 Copy-paste the contents of the file and press Enter!

 Once added, you should be able to see the newly added key by running: